PNNL-CompBio/ion-mob-ms/docs/index.md

 ## Select your Tool

 Select which tool you would like to run.
-If AutoCCS is selected, choose single field, stepped field, or SLIM depending on your experiment.
+Grey boxes are unavailable, white boxes are available, and the orange box indicates which is selected.

 <img src="Dashboard_Tool_Select_Image.png" width="800">